louis-frayser/CkKern/README.md

 CkKern running in DrRacket.
 A binary executable can be created from the {Racket} menu.

 ## NOTES
 In order to read /boot/grub/grub.cfg, that file needs to be made readable to ckkern.
-Either run ckkern as superuser or add the user to the wheel or root group, then  ( cd/boot/grub; chgrp wheel grub.cfg; chmod g+r grub.cfg).
+Either run ckkern as superuser (sudo ckkern) or add the user to the root group, then  ( cd/boot/grub; chgrp root grub.cfg; chmod g+r grub.cfg).